-The CertiPath CAs and Entity CAs operating under this CP will require the services of other security, community, and application authorities, such as compliance auditors and attribute authorities.
+The CertiPath CAs and Entity CAs may require the services of other security, community, and application authorities, such as compliance auditors and attribute authorities.

 The CBCA CPS and CRCA CPS shall identify the parties responsible for providing such services to CertiPath, and the mechanisms used to support these services.